efritz/blog/content/articles/2024-01-17-compressing-source-code-ranges.md

 ### Naive encoding

 In our most basic binary encoding, we can lay each 32-bit integer down into a byte array, one after another.
-Each of the 40 values occupies 32 bytes, meaning it takes 160 bytes to encode all 10 ranges, as so:
+Each of the 40 values occupies 32 bits, meaning it takes 160 bytes to encode all 10 ranges, as so:

 ```
 00000000 00000000 00000000 00111010 // 58